-Today’s talk is with Nastassia Lamont and Tintswalo Maluleke, from the franchise, Express Employment Professionals SA to discuss what has changed in recruitment during lockdown and how does recruitment look going forward.
+Today’s talk is with Nastassia Lamont and Tintswalo Maluleke, from the franchise, Express Employment Professionals SA to discuss what has changed in recruitment and what skills are employers looking for going forward.

-What we have noticed, is that the employment landscape has changed and chatting to a few people, they now find they are working into the early hours of the morning just to meet deadlines.
+What we have noticed, is that the employment landscape has changed.
+People are working into the early hours of the morning just to meet deadlines.
 Tintswalo can you please share with us what has changed and what is happening going

 Since 2016 the recruitment of professionals has risen by 63%.
 We have seen a demand for higher skilled workers and this means that job seekers need to challenge themselves to get those higher skills in order for them to be marketable.
 The current unemployment rate is 30% in South Africa and a shortage of higher skilled workers.

 Another trend is that job seekers now are looking for more flexibility as well as contract work and with the advancement of technology, this has enabled them to do that.
 So it is very important for job seekers to get advice from recruitment agencies when starting with their careers.
 Fortunately, the government has seen the shortage and they are starting to fund initiatives to up skill workers.

 What type of skills are employers looking for?